Functional-Genomics-Lab/Applied-Genomics/docs/week_02/documentation.md

 ## Getting Started

     git clone https://github.com/Applied-Genomics-UTD/reproducible-research-<your-github-username>.git
-    cd ag-intro
+    reproducible-research-<your-github-username>
     make
 ```

 Let's open a preview of the README in VS Code.
 Search for the command `Markdown: Open Preview to the Side`.
-This is helpful to have up while you're writing to
-see what the output will be while you get used to the syntax.
+This is helpful to have up while you're writing to see what the output will be while you get used to the syntax.

 ### Merging a Branch